philhanna/advent-of-code/day9/design.md

 ### Knot
 - A knot has a row and column, which are updated when it moves.
 - There are only two knots in the puzzle; a **head** knot and a **tail** knot.
+- The starting position is treated as a knot that never moves.

 ### Touching
 The head and tail knots are considered to be *touching* if any of these